datawire/quark/docs/language-reference/keywords.rst

 extends
 ~~~~~~~

-The extends keyword indicates a parent class of the class currently being defined.
+The extends keyword indicates a parent class of the class currently being defined or an interface used by the class.

 Syntax
 ++++++